Skip to main content

 Renewal requirements

 The New York State Education Department (NYSED) requires RNs to meet specific criteria for license renewal.
-These requirements ensure that nurses maintain their competency and stay updated with the latest healthcare practices.
+These requirements are designed to ensure that you maintain your competency and stay updated with the latest healthcare practices.
+They also help reinforce the importance of ongoing professional development and patient safety.

-Every four years RNs must complete four hours of NY approved education on infection control.
+RNs in New York must complete four contact hours of CE every three years.
+Additionally, every four years, RNs must complete four hours of NY-approved education on infection control.
 The CE activities must be approved by the NYSED or accredited organizations such as the American Nurses Credentialing Center (ANCC).

 • Online courses